Embark on a harrowing journey from Norway to Shetland, escaping death and fighting the Nazis at every turn!

 The Book Thief is one of the most incandescent books of this era.
 The writing is out of this world, and the structure of this book is a stroke of genius.

 The Guernsey Literary and Potato Peel Pie Society took me by surprise.
 The day I finished it, I attended a pre-screening and Q&A panel!

-Salt to the Sea follows three people who are trying to get to freedom during the end of the war in East Prussia.
-Each has secrets they are holding onto, but they all have a common goal: get onboard the Wilhelm Gustloff.
+Salt to the Sea follows three people who are trying to get to freedom at the end of the war in East Prussia.
+Each has secrets they are holding onto, but they all have a common goal: get on board the Wilhelm Gustloff.

 Enchanting.
 Enrapturing.
 Intriguing.
 The Orphan’s Tale was a novel that sparked my attention after the very first line!
 The words catapulted me back in time and into the world of Noa and Astrid, feeling all their emotions and even their thrill of flying off the trapeze.